linkmaster/cns2450-MKUltra/README.md

 ### Android Side
 The Android side of this project consists of three components: the GPS Tracker Application (referred to as “application”), the GPS Tracker Service (referred to as “service”), and the GPS Tracker Database (referred to as “database” and which is used to locally store the location data gathered by the service).

-1. GPS Tracker Application - Description
+1. GPS Tracker Application - The Android application that the user runs to create a new tracking session, starting and stopping the service, and sending the gathered session data to the server.
     1. Will run on Android 2.3.3 (Honeycomb)
     2. When the application is launched, the user is presented with a text field with the prompt “Enter GPS Tracking Session Name” and a button “Create Session”
     3. When a name has been provided in the text field and the user clicks “Create Session”, the user is brought to a new activity screen: